dayton-outar/shillings/docs/MARKETING/INDUSTRY/JM.md

 Because **JTrader Pro** is owned by the Jamaica Stock Exchange, it has a captive audience.
 That captive audience may feel that they have to take what Jamaica Stock Exchange has to offer them.
 But what if a better option could be provided?

+My experience using JTrader Pro was as follows,

+ - November 7, 2023 at 9:00 AM.
+I created a ***Fund In Request*** entry, which was placed in _Pending_ state.
+ - November 7, 2023 at 9:14 AM.
+An ACH Transfer was done through my online banking platform to brokers account.
+ - Novermber 7, 2023 at 9:20 AM.
+Sent email to broker to inform her that money was sent to brokers account and it was to fulfill the ***Fund In Request*** so that I can place a BUY order.
+ - November 9, 2023 at 1:34 PM.
+I sent another email after noticing that I still was not able to place a BUY order.
+Broker decided to follow up.
+ - November 10, 2023 at 10:55 AM.
+I received an email feedback from JTrader Pro to go ahead and place BUY order as the JTrader Account was updated.
+ - TBC ...

 ##### Few Good Mentions

  - [Investing.com](https://www.investing.com/stock-screener/?sp=country::119|sector::a|industry::a|equityType::a|exchange::124%3Ceq_market_cap;1)